CIS5650-Fall-2024/Project1-CUDA-Flocking/README.md

 ### Part 1.
 Naive Boids Simulation

 The first simulation is a naive neighbor search, where each boid searches every other boid in existence and checks whether they are within distance for cohesion, separation, or alignment.
-If a non-self boid is within the distance, then its position and velocity will be taken into account for the respective rule.
+If a non-self boid is within any such distance, then its position and velocity will be taken into account for the respective rule.

 * For each implementation, how does changing the number of boids affect